-Mur and the Star completes the charming and wonderfully philosophical Mur trilogy.
+Mur and the Star continues the charming and wonderfully philosophical MUR series.

 In Mur and the Star, we find our little friend sitting with BIG and the other animals, quietly admiring the starlit sky.
 But looking up at something so vast fills Mur’s mind with important questions and she can’t stay quiet for long.
 But if the others keep telling her to “hush”, how will Mur ever find the answers she’s looking for?

 “When both the story and the artwork are delightful, a children’s book is pretty much complete.
-This is the case with the Mur series.
-I recommend picking up a copy – whether your paws are large or small.” – Kirjavinkit blog
+This is the case with the MUR series.
+I recommend picking up a copy – whether your paws are large or small.” – Kirjavinkit literary blog